-Together with the eTA, New Zealand will also introduce the International Visitor Conservation and Tourism Levy (IVL) as a small payment that will help in protecting the natural environment as well as contribute to New Zealand’s infrastructure.
+Together with the eTA, New Zealand also introduced the International Visitor Conservation and Tourism Levy (IVL), a small payment that will go towards protecting the natural environment and contribute to New Zealand’s infrastructure.

-Do Swiss Citizens Need a Visa for New Zealand?
+Do Swiss citizens need a visa waiver for New Zealand?

-Once obtained, the eTA will allow multiple entries for a stay of 90 consecutive days each time throughout its 2-year validity.
-Applicants will only be required to pay the IVL once during the eTA’s validity.
+The eTA for New Zealand allows multiple entries for a maximum stay of 90 consecutive days each throughout its 2-year validity.
+Applicants are only required to pay the IVL once during this period.

-Applying for the New Zealand eTA for citizens of Switzerland will be fast and simple.
-The eTA NZ application form will take roughly 10 minutes to complete with basic personal and passport information, and travel plans.
-Once approved, the NZ eTA for Swiss citizens will be electronically linked to the passport, removing the need for passport stamps at airport border control.
+Applying for the New Zealand eTA for citizens of Switzerland is fast and simple.
+The NZeTA Visa Waiver application form takes roughly 10 minutes to complete with basic personal and passport information, and travel plans.
+Once approved, the NZeTA for Swiss citizens is electronically linked to the passport used on the application, eliminating the need for passport stamps at airport border control.

-eTA New Zealand Document Requirements for Citizens of Switzerland
+eTA New Zealand document requirements for nationals of Switzerland

-To successfully apply for the New Zealand eTA, citizens of Switzerland are required to meet the following eTA NZ requirements for documents:
+To successfully apply for the New Zealand eTA, citizens of Switzerland are required to meet the following eTA NZ requirements and submit these documents:

 - Passport with at least 3 months of remaining validity after the date of intended exit from New Zealand

-- A filled-out eTA NZ for Switzerland online application form
+- A filled-out eTA New Zealand for Switzerland online application form

 - A valid credit or debit card to pay the eTA and IVL fees

-Applicants are also required to provide a current email address at which to receive the approved eTA visa waiver.
+Applicants are asked to provide a current email address to which the approved eTA visa waiver will be sent.

 Applicants planning to travel together with other family members, including minors, must apply individually for each New Zealand eTA.
-To apply on behalf of family members, applicants must specify this on the form as well as explain the relationship, whether partner, spouse, parent, children.
-Legal parents or guardians are required to provide a document proving this status to the minor.
+To apply on behalf of family members, petitioners must make sure to use their relative’s personal information as well as their passport details when filling out the NZeTA application form.

-It is necessary to provide a range of information on the online application form for the eTA New Zealand for citizens of Switzerland, involving:
+It is necessary to provide a range of information on the online application form for the eTA New Zealand for citizens of Switzerland, including: